swordsecurity/mounty/README.md

 # Mounty: Mount all partitions for forensic analysis
 ## Features
-- Automaticly mount all partitions on an image to your current directory
+- Mount all partitions on an image to your current directory
 - Mounts in read-only (ro)
 - Does not allow the execution of executable binaries (NOEXEC)